pyrmont/testament/api.md

 the forms in the body.

-The function can be called by itself and will use the function set with `set-result-printer` to print the result of running the test if there is a failure (a default printing function will be called if no function has been set).
+The function can be called by itself and will use the function set with `set-results-printer` to print the result of running the test if there is a failure (a default printing function will be called if no function has been set).
 If the test is successful, no result is printed.